swift-server/swift-openapi-lambda/README.md

 The library provides two capabilities:

-- a default implementation of an AWS Lambda function in that consumes your OpenAPI service implementation
+- a default implementation of an AWS Lambda function that consumes your OpenAPI service implementation
 - a binding with the [Amazon API Gateway (HTTP API mode)](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html) (aka `APIGatewayV2`) event type.

 Other Lambda function bindings (event types) are supported as well, depending on your needs.
 [We include instructions](#implement-your-own-openapilambda-to-support-other-event-types) to create a binding with an [Amazon API Gateway (REST API mode)](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-rest-api.html)